 Valerian can have adverse effects when people take it with sedatives and anxiety medications, such as benzodiazepines.

 Chamomile is a daisy-like flower that people have used for thousands of years for its calming effects.

-- A randomized study from 2016 found that people who took 500 mg of chamomile extract three times per day had fewer symptoms of GAD than those who took a placebo.
+A randomized study from 2016 found that people who took 500 mg of chamomile extract three times per day had fewer symptoms of GAD than those who took a placebo.

-People can buy most of the supplements listed above from a drugstore or a grocery store.
+People can buy most of the supplements listed above from a drugstore or grocery store.
 Otherwise, they can choose from a range of brands online: